influxdata/docs-v2/content/influxdb/v2.0/organizations/buckets/create-bucket.md

 Use the InfluxDB user interface (UI) or the `influx` command line interface (CLI) to create a bucket.

+{{% note %}}
+#### Bucket limits
+A single InfluxDB 2.0 OSS instance supports approximately 20 buckets actively being written to or queried across all organizations.
+Any more than that adversely affects performance.
+{{% /note %}}

 ## Create a bucket in the InfluxDB UI

 There are two places you can create a bucket in the UI.